Call text of the ELSA-JTC2017 "Neuroethics" call

-Call for Proposals for "European Research Projects on Ethical, Legal, and Social Aspects (ELSA) of Neuroscience"
+Research Projects on Ethical, Legal, and Social Aspects (ELSA) of Neuroscience

 Neuroscientific research yields constant progress regarding our basic understanding of the structure and function of the human brain under healthy and pathological conditions.
 This knowledge is fundamental for the development of new diagnostics and treatments for patients suffering from neurological or psychiatric diseases.
-At the same time, neuroscientific research has implications for the understanding, and thus potentially also the control, of human decision-making, behaviour, emotions, and social interactions.
-Findings from neuroscientific research can furthermore deeply affect human self-understanding and conscience as such.
-Therefore, it is of major importance to investigate the ethical, legal, and social aspects (ELSA) of neuroscientific research and recent advances in the field.
+At the same time, the neurosciences have implications for the understanding, and thus potentially also the control, of human decision-making, behaviour, emotions, and social interactions.
+Findings of the neurosciences can furthermore deeply affect human self-understanding and conscience as such.
+Therefore, it is of major importance to investigate the ethical, legal, and social aspects (ELSA) of the neurosciences and their recent advances.
 This knowledge helps to ensure that neuroscientific methods and findings are utilized in ways which are of the best possible benefit for our society.
-The high societal relevance of neuroscientific research is underlined by continuously high public interest and ongoing public discourse on this topic.
+The high societal relevance of the neurosciences is underlined by continuously high public interest and ongoing public discourse on this topic.

-The following funding organizations have agreed to support the joint call for multinational research projects on ELSA of Neuroscience.
-The call will be conducted simultaneously by the funding organizations in their respective countries and co-ordinated centrally by the ELSA Neuroscience Joint Call Secretariat.
+The following funding organizations have agreed to fund the joint call for multinational research projects on ELSA of Neuroscience.
+The call will be conducted simultaneously by the funding organizations in their respective countries and co-ordinated centrally by the ELSA Neurosciences Joint Call Secretariat.

 |Fonds de la Recherche Scientifique (FNRS)||Belgium|